Land Rover Range Rover Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Land Rover Range Rover are $1,700 a year with full coverage.
-Comprehensive insurance costs an estimated $382 a year, collision costs $704, and liability is $456.
-Buying just liability costs around $508 a year, with insurance for high-risk drivers costing $3,692 or more.
-Teen drivers receive the highest rates at $6,232 a year or more.
+Average insurance rates for a Land Rover Range Rover are $1,700 a year including full coverage.
+Comprehensive costs approximately $382, collision costs $704, and liability insurance is estimated at $456.
+Buying just liability costs approximately $508 a year, with insurance for high-risk drivers costing around $3,692.
+16-year-old drivers receive the highest rates at $6,232 a year or more.

 Average premium for full coverage: $1,700

-Estimates include $500 policy deductibles, bodily injury liability limits of 30/60, and includes uninsured motorist and medical coverage.
-Rates are averaged for all U.S. states and Range Rover trim levels.
+Full coverage includes $500 policy deductibles, minimum liability limits, and includes medical and uninsured motorist coverage.
+Rates are averaged for all 50 U.S. states and for different Range Rover trim levels.

 Price Range by Coverage and Risk

-For the average driver, prices range go from as low as $508 for the bare minimum liability coverage to a high of $3,692 for a driver who has had serious violations or accidents.
+Using a middle-aged driver as an example, prices range go from as low as $508 for just liability coverage to a much higher rate of $3,692 for high-risk insurance.

 Price Range by Location

-Choosing to live in a large city can have significant affects on car insurance rates.
-More rural locations tend to have a lower frequency of collision claims than larger metro areas.
+Living in a larger city has a significant impact on car insurance prices.
+Rural locations tend to have a lower frequency of comprehensive and collision claims than congested cities.

 Use the form below to get customized rates for your location.